-Pasta Pomodoro is a classic for a reason.
-With just a handful of ingredients you can have a hearty meatless dinner on the table in 20 minutes.
+Pasta Pomodoro is a classic simple pasta dish with tomatoes, olive oil, onions and garlic.
+It is a hearty meatless dinner you can have on the table in 20 minutes.

 When it comes to meatless dishes, I have to say, my guys aren’t usually fans.
 I try to cook meatless once a week and each time I get the dreaded “where’s the meat question?”

 When I make Pasta Pomodoro my boys gobble it up and there is no mention of the lack of meat.
 There is just something about the classic combo of tomato sauce, basil and pasta that make this dish a family favorite.

 And it has been a favorite of my husband’s dating all the way back to our Olive Garden date night’s as teenagers.
 This recipe is my version of that restaurant classic.

 The best part of all, is that this quick, easy, family friendly meal can be on your table in 20 minutes!

 Pasta Pomodoro, or Capellini Pomodoro as it is often called, could not be simpler.
 Pomodoro literally means “tomato” in Italian.
 It is essentially thin pasta and a simple tomato sauce.
 In the case of this recipe, the tomato sauce is made with canned tomatoes, onions, garlic, basil and a little crushed red pepper.

 While the crushed red pepper adds a little bit of heat, it is not overpowering and my kiddos will still eat it.
 If you’re worried leave them out and then put them in a bowl on the table so everyone can add their desired amount.

 Sometimes when I stand in the pasta aisle, I am amazed at all of the different varieties available.
 There are different shapes, different sizes and different colors.
 For this dish you’re going to want to use a rod shaped pasta.